justin2004/weblog/DRAFTS/1G/README.md

 ## implementation choices

-With LPG you can put put representations in:
+With LPG you can put representations in:
 - a node property         (any key, any value)
 - a node label            (single key "label", any value)
 - a relationship property (any key, any value)